Lessons from evolutionary biology to prepare students in an uncertain world

 Punctuated equilibrium, a theory in evolutionary biology, suggests that species evolve in spurts, rather than gradually as suggested by Darwinism.
 These spurts, or punctuations, necessitate radical changes and are separated by periods of stability, or stasis.

+We see evidence of punctuated equilibrium in technological innovations that spur changes to entire ecosystems.
+They are separated by periods of stasis, in which the innovation is diffused, absorbed and consolidated through the infrastructure.
 More recently, the rate of punctuations has grown factorially, rather than linearly or even exponentially, leaving little time for stasis.
 This essentially means that the half-life of a technology or a related skill is shortening.

-Fuzzing organisational boundaries
+‘Fuzzing’ organisational boundaries

 Over time, societies and organisations have evolved to recognise clear boundaries between what is within and what lies outside.
+Organisational structures, legal codes and values chain frameworks have all been developed with this understanding of boundaries.

-Recent trends challenge these understandings of what an entity actually is.
+Recent trends challenge these understandings of what an entity is.
 Global supply chains, gig workers, offshoring functions and risk, and solutions for outsourcing services, infrastructures and platforms have all resulted in organisational boundaries becoming more porous and identities fuzzy.

 The nature of adaptation